 Some plant examples with these segments (but not the only ones) are:

-Keep in mind, any trees that tend to have ‘die-back’ should be flat cut, not concave.
+The reason not to use the concave cutter, in this case, is that these segments will die back to the next ring when cut into.
+Keep in mind, that any trees that tend to have ‘die-back’ should be flat cut, not concave.

 Pitchecellobium tortum, also known as Chloroleucon tortum (the Brazilian raintree) is another good example of when not to use this bonsai tool.